mlgarchery/gdrive/README.md

 # Building my own Gdrive web app using Snapcraft and Brave browser

-Okay so I wanted to create a web app completely separated from my usual browser instance, so that I can switch to this app (Google Drive) more easily during my workflow (I using
+Okay so I wanted to create a web app completely separated from my usual browser instance, so that I can switch to this app (Google Drive) more easily during my workflow (I am using
 GNOME as my desktop manager).

-After a failure to create fake apps playing with the WN_CLASS and xdotool, I decided to use the jackhammer: a whole new web app with Snapcraft.
+After a failure to create fake apps playing with the WM_CLASS and xdotool, I decided to use the jackhammer: Snapcraft.
+In order to create a whole new app.
+The resulting snap is of size 260MB.

 Thanks to Brave being awesome and open source, a [snapcraft.yaml](https://github.com/brave/brave-browser-snap) was available for snaping brave.